n3tsurge/smells-phishy/README.md

 3. The script extracts all the observables, IPs, Emails, URLs, Domains, Attachments and runs them against reputation based tools
 4. The script gives the email a score out of 100 and sends a report to the designated security analyst.

+## Installation

+1. Create a phishing mailbox for users to send mail to
+2. Install the Microsoft Exchange Web Services API
+3. Modify the config.sample.json file and name it config.json
+4. Add your logo as `logo.png`
+5. Modify the `Thank You.html` file with your message
+6. Run `Check-PhishingReport.ps1`
+7. Profit

 ## Coming Soon

 - Bitcoin wallet detection